gohugoio/hugo/content/overview/quickstart.md

 weight: 10
 ---

-_This quickstart depends on features introduced in hugo v0.11.
-If you have an earlier version of hugo you will need to [upgrade](/overview/installing/) before proceeding._
+_This quickstart depends on features introduced in Hugo v0.11.
+If you have an earlier version of Hugo, you will need to [upgrade](/overview/installing/) before proceeding._

 ## Step 1.
 Install Hugo